 "Spectacular . . .
 [Lisa] demonstrates a lot of powerful qualities as a patent litigator"

-Lisa M. Ferri is co-leader of the firm's global Intellectual Property practice and the Life Sciences group.
+Lisa M. Ferri is global co-chair of the firm's Intellectual Property practice and the Life Sciences group.
 She serves as lead trial and appellate counsel on behalf of high-profile companies in the pharmaceutical, biotechnology and medical device industries.
 Lisa is a seasoned and versatile litigator having tried high-stakes cases in federal courts across the country and the International Trade Commission, argued before the Patent Trial and Appeal Board (PTAB), and the Federal Circuit Court of Appeals.
 She has significant expertise guiding companies through patent challenges under the Hatch-Waxman Act and Biologics Price Competition and Innovation Act (BPCIA).

 Lisa also advises companies and investors in the life sciences industry in transactions involving intellectual property including mergers and acquisitions, collaborations, joint ventures and other strategic commercial arrangements.
 She combines a litigator's perspective with intellectual property expertise to evaluate and identify both risks and opportunities for clients.
 For instance, Lisa recently provided intellectual property counsel to Bristol-Myers Squibb in its $74 billion acquisition of Celgene.